 In certain cases, the inputs used to measure fair value may fall into different levels of the fair value hierarchy.
 In such cases, an investment's level within the fair value hierarchy is based on the lowest level of input that is significant to the fair value measurement.
-The Funds' assessment of the significance of a particular input to the fair value measurement in its entirety requires judgment and takes into consideration factors specific to the investment.
-The inputs or methodology used for valuing investments are not necessarily an indication of the risks associated with investing in those investments.
+The Fund's assessment of the significance of a particular input to the fair value measurement in its entirety requires judgment and takes into consideration factors specific to the investment.